unosquare/raspberryio/README.md

 ### Run the app on the raspberry

-- You need to publish the project and you can accomplish this by using [dotnet-sshdeploy](https://github.com/unosquare/sshdeploy) but first, you must edit these properties inside the Playground's csproj file in order to establish an ssh connection with your raspberry
+- You need to publish the project and you can accomplish this by using [dotnet-sshdeploy](https://github.com/unosquare/sshdeploy) but first, you must edit these properties inside the csproj file in order to establish an ssh connection with your raspberry

 ``` xml
 <SshDeployHost>172.16.17.54</SshDeployHost>
 <SshDeployTargetPath>/home/pi/Playground</SshDeployTargetPath>